 Thaw Your Steak Quickly, but Safely

 Starving?
 Getting your hangry on?
 No need to fuss.
-There is a quicker way to safely thaw that steak.
+There is a quicker way to safely thaw that steak from The Kitchn.
 Don’t fret if you forgot to leave your steak in the fridge overnight.
 Submerge your vacuum-sealed steak in a bowl of COLD water.
 Be sure the steak is vacuum-sealed or sealed in a ziplock bag.
 Be sure to check the water every 30 minutes.
 Stay on top of that and make sure the water remains cold!
 Your steak should thaw in 1 - 4 hours, depending on the thickness of the cut.
 Once again, just give it a poke and see if it’s firm but has some give, and make sure there is no visible icing.

 Steak Thawing Hack - the Unconventional Method